Tiny jungle

 So, we pulled ’em up, roots and all.
 They set in pretty good, but the main roots are shallow, so even with knocking off the clumped soil, this went quickly.

 Next, we discovered that removing the roots is easily accomplished with a short, fairly rigid hand saw.
-Once we figured out the right starting angle, one and half full strokes cut through the stems like butter: zip-zip-zip!
+Once we figured out the right starting angle, one and half strokes cut through the stems like butter: zip-zip!

-Back to the harvest knife: swipe off the head, and then, holding the base of the stem, about four downward lopping strokes, rotating after each, sheared off the leaves.
+Then to the harvest knife: swipe off the head, and then, holding the base of the stem, about four downward lopping strokes, rotating after each, to shear off the leaves.
 Kinda odd looking results, but efficient all around.

 The sprouts, catching up from the summer drought, haven’t all filled out, still, a healthy yield of full-size to tiny heads from each one.